Our2020View/Our2020View.github.io/miscmods.md

 <img src="/assets/webcounter1.jpg"/>

-Is this really a mod?
+C'mon, is this really a mod?
 Well, officially it fits the definition - because I had to remove the rheostat knob in order to allow the new counter surface to lie flat and not cause the propane to start flowing:

 <img src="/assets/webcounter2.jpg"/>

 We keep the knob in a drawer in case we ever need it, and store the counter surface underneath the sink when travelling.
 If the shelf had not worked out, my Plan B was to find a cutting board of similar dimensions and stain it to match the interior.
 (We had been using one of the sink covers to do this job, but having a surface of larger dimensions has made for a more practical work area.)
-There might be a mod to this mod coming up - You'll note that if the surface was a bit longer, it would nicely capture some of the unuseable counter top at the edge.
+There might be a mod to this mod coming up - you'll note that if the surface was a bit longer, it would nicely capture some of the unuseable counter top at the edge.
 Maybe a suitable cutting board, stained to match, with a foot at each end for stability?
 Hmmmm....

 <br>
 <br>